3xBJ/hydeout-jekyll-starter/category/delegates-or-how-i-stopped-worrying-and-love-the-clr.md

 published: false

 ---
-Delegates are a cool feature of the C# language, more than learn about them we need to understand them to use them in the best way possible and whithout worries.
+Delegates are a cool feature of the C# language, more than learn about  we need to understand, to use them in the best way possible and whithout worries.

+In a first glance delegates seems simple, however - the complexity must leve in somewhere.
+As we will see, the compiler and the CLR do the hard work for us.

 So here we are going to see how stop worrying and love the CLR